GuillemFo/Minishell/Infor/readme.md

 Started preparing for leaks. i broke all. if u see this, check if it has 265 ok and 122 ko or might need to pull from before.

-Leaks at root from str. readline creates leaks x each command / input it recieves
+Leaks at root from str. readline creates leaks x each command / input it recieves 10:30 am 26.03.24 looks more like parser or lexer rn only leaks from that and still 265 ok.

+still need to do readme line 1231, but is stable